 Facebook and PayPal will match your donations!

-This year Facebook and PayPal are partnering up to match donations to US nonprofits, up to $7 million.
+In the past years, Facebook and PayPal have partnered up to match donations to US nonprofits, up to $7 million.
 Use Facebook Payments to process your Facebook donations and you won’t have to pay any fees.

 Find out how your nonprofit can get involved and create a fundraiser here.
 Note: You do have to have a verified Facebook page in order to qualify.